compi1234/spchlab/lab01_speech_audio/README.md

-# LAB01: SPEECH and HEARING
+# LAB01: SPEECH and AUDIO

 ## Purpose

-This folder contains demonstrations and exercises on the *psychoacoustics* of speech, trying to answer following questions:
+This folder contains demonstrations and exercises on the *psychoacoustics* of speech and audio, trying to answer following questions:
-- How do we hear speech ?
+- How do we hear ?
 - Which physical properties of the signal correlate to what element in our perception ?